quazinar/GettingAndCleaningDataProject/README.md

 This code requires the data.table and reshape2 packages to be installed.
 This can be found on the CRAN website or, if configured, installed via the command install.packages(package_name).
 Load it using the command library(package_name).

 ### Instructions to run
 To run the run_analysis.R script, load the script, then set the working directory to be the UCI HAR Dataset directory.
 All paths to read data are written relative to this directory.
+Then, run the script via the command run_analysis().

 No inputs are required.
 The output is the tidy data set as a data table.

 ### Notes
 Details of the raw data set, how it was prepared (in a high level overview), what the features are, etc., can be found in the features_info.txt and README.txt that accompany the raw data on download.
 The location for the download can be found in the Project Instructions of this README file.

-Information about the variables in the data, choices made in creating the tidy data file, and other information regarding the analysis can be fonud in the CodeBook.md file.
+Information about the variables in the data, choices made in creating the tidy data file, and other information regarding the analysis can be found in the CodeBook.md file.

 ### Tidy data file
 The tidy data file uses the long skinny format, with the features listed in one column (called 'variable') and the data listed in a column called 'value'.
 The 'subject' and 'activity' columns label the data.